Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/ubuntu/index.rst

 Workaround Ubuntu 26.04 & 24.04.
 --------------------------------

-There is an (`issue <https://github.com/linuxboot/heads/issues/1641>`__) that prevents Ubuntu to show the luks decryption screen, if started with heads.
+There is an (`issue <https://github.com/linuxboot/heads/issues/1641>`__) that prevents Ubuntu to show the LUKS decryption screen, if started with heads.
 It's there and you can type in your password blindly, after that Ubuntu starts normal.
-Follow these Steps:
+Follow these steps:

 1. Heads starts.
-If nothing needs to be done, Ubuntu will start automatically
+If nothing needs to be done, Ubuntu will start automatically.

 2. After a while, you will see a black screen with white writing on the last lines: